cgwire/kitsu/docs/first_production/README.md

 With the main menu button ![Main menu button](../img/getting-started/main_button.png), you can go to your productions and your tasks (it's common to all permissions).
 And because you are an administrator, you can access extra options, like the global view of the schedule, timesheets of your whole studio, and workflow customization.

 You can choose between production.
-The name of the actual production is displayed now, but thanks to the drop-down menu, you can navigate from production to production (if you have several).
+The name of the actual production is displayed now, but thanks to the dropdown menu, you can navigate from production to production (if you have several).

-The next drop-down menu is here to help you navigate through the different pages of the production.
+The next dropdown menu is here to help you navigate through the different pages of the production.
 You always start with the asset page, but you can switch to shots, sequence, statistics, team, and breakdown.
-With this drop-down menu, you can change the production setting (including the workflow).
+This dropdown menu lets you change the production setting (including the workflow).

-If you have defined your production as a **TV Show**, you will have an episode drop-down menu with the **All assets**, **Main pack**, and episode options.
+If you have defined your production as a **TV Show**, you will have an episode dropdown menu with the **All assets**, **Main pack**, and episode options.

-On the right of the top screen, you have the global search and news from Kitsu.
-You can see with an animated gif all the new features.
+You have the global search and news from Kitsu on the right of the top screen.
+You can see all the new features with an animated gif.

  ![New features](../img/getting-started/latest_update.png).